THE GREATEST LIE EVER TOLD

 God revealed His displeasure with their behavior by sending weakness and sickness upon them.
 Some died prematurely because God judged that their actions warranted their removal from the earth.

-For if we would judge ourselves, we should not be judged.
+For if we would judge ourselves, we would not be judged.
 (I Corinthians 11:31)

-But when we are judged, we are chastened of the Lord, that we should not be condemned with the world.
+But when we are judged, we are chastened by the Lord, that we may not be condemned with the world.
 (I Corinthians 11:32)

 If we refuse to correct our conduct, God will judge us in order to save us from being under the same condemnation as the world.

-While there are numerous statements in the New Testament (the second and third chapters of the Book of Revelation and the Books of First John and Jude, for example, plus many exhortations of Paul) that demonstrate beyond all doubt that God indeed judges the sins of His people, the passage from First Corinthians (above) seems sufficient for the student who is willing to flee from the prevailing Christian error concerning Divine grace.
+Revelation chapters 2-3, I John, Jude, plus many exhortations of Paul — these are a few examples of the numerous statements in the New Testament that demonstrate beyond all doubt that God indeed judges the sins of His people.
+The passage from I Corinthians (above) seems sufficient for the student who is willing to flee from the prevailing Christian error concerning Divine grace.

 What, then, should be our attitude toward the sins we are committing?
 We are commanded to confess our sins, turning away from them with the Lord’s help.
-When we confess our sins with the purpose of turning away from them, God is faithful and righteous to forgive us and to cleanse us from all unrighteousness.
-We wash the robes of our conduct and make them white in the blood of the Lamb.
+When we confess our sins with the purpose of turning away from them, God is faithful and righteous to forgive us and to cleanse us from all unrighteousness (I John 1:9).
+We wash the robes of our conduct and make them white in the blood of the Lamb (Revelation 7:14).
 We are to do this every day because we are living in a morally filthy environment.

 We Christians do sin, and we are not to evade this fact by stating that God does not see our behavior.
 God sees every action we take.
 He hears every word we speak.
 He knows every thought we think.
 God’s plan of redemption through Christ is able to transform every one of our actions, our words, and our thoughts, until they are acceptable to Him.
 This moral transformation is the Divine salvation, the Divine redemption.